 STA does this by taking a picture of a section of skin and then that section is subdivided into smaller sections.
-This is then subjected to analysis by algorithm which creates the mathematically data that can be used to search for a match with skin data already stored on the system.
+This is then subjected to analysis by an algorithm which creates the mathematical data that can be used to search for a match with skin data already stored on the system.

-This all sounds great but in reality it doesn't work too well.
-Personally I'm not too surprised about that.
-Lets face it (sorry), skin spots come and go, so do rashes and skin irritations and then there is of course those much publicised anti-wrinkle creams that can change skin textures.
+This all sounds great but in reality, it doesn't work too well.
+Personally, I'm not too surprised about that.
+Let's face it (sorry), skin spots come and go, so do rashes and skin irritations and then there is of course those much publicised anti-wrinkle creams that can change skin textures.

 To prove the point a recent paper published in the USA made it clear that when it comes to accurately recognising dark skin facial recognition systems fail miserably.

-In this paper American scientist Ms. Buolamwini analysed the accuracy of three well-known recognition systems from Microsoft, IBM and Megvii by checking how well they identified the gender of people with different skin tones.
+In this paper American scientist, Ms. Buolamwini analysed the accuracy of three well-known recognition systems from Microsoft, IBM and Megvii by checking how well they identified the gender of people with different skin tones.
 Each of these companies provides facial recognition technology that has a gender recognition facility integrated in them.

 The test studied nearly 1300 faces and these consisted of people from African nations with dark skin and light skinned people from Scandinavia.
 The results showed the way in which recognition systems can be seriously inadequate when it comes to accurately identifying dark skin tones.

 Microsoft achieved an error score of 21% for dark skinned women, IBM’s and Megvii’s inaccuracy scores were close to 34%.
 Amazingly, when it came to identifying fair-skinned males the error rates show massive improvement and dropped as low as 1%.

 Over here in the UK there have been plenty of trials of automated facial recognition technology and in particular these have been at very crowded events in England and Wales.